 purchased it used with over 92k.miles and and added 140k.miles with no major problems(every 4k.miles oil&filter and 3 sets of tires &2 tune ups)I love this car i have 2 cars but this is the one i mostly drive due mpg (average 42mpg city&hwy ) this one is a keeper for its life or my life.

 My 2003 seats 5 adults, has a huge trunk, and is small on the outside.
-I have a manual and drive conservatively, and have averages 49 mpg on mixed driving over the last 12 years.
-At 246,000, I had my first age related repair - a wheel bearing.
+I have a manual and drive conservatively, and have averaged 49 mpg on mixed driving over the last 12 years.
+At 246,000, I had my first age related repair - a wheel bearing, then a resonator at 270,000.
 Otherwise, oil changes, battery and tires, plugs, and it just goes.